 © 1998 - 2013 Carlos Agon, Gérard Assayag, Jean Bresson.

-Existing CommonLisp/CLOS code can easily be reused in OM, and new code can be developped in a visual way.
+Existing CommonLisp/CLOS code can easily be used in OM, and new code can be developed in a visual way.